Dkendal/builder/README.md

 <Route path="/something" render={() => <BuilderComponent model="page" url="/something" />}>
 ```

-Create a new page with url "/something" in Builder and change the [preview URL](https://cdn.builder.io/api/v1/image/assets%2FYJIGb4i01jvw0SRdL5Bt%2F4670438a077f497d8a486f890201ae85) to localhost:port/something (e.g. localhost:8888/something if your dev server is on port 8888) and edit!
+Create a new page with URL "/something" in Builder and change the [preview URL](https://cdn.builder.io/api/v1/image/assets%2FYJIGb4i01jvw0SRdL5Bt%2F4670438a077f497d8a486f890201ae85) to localhost:port/something (e.g. localhost:8888/something if your dev server is on port 8888) and edit!

-See more info on setting up your [preview urls](https://www.builder.io/c/docs/guides/preview-url) here.
+See more info on setting up your [preview URLs](https://www.builder.io/c/docs/guides/preview-url) here.

 Also, see the full [React API here](https://github.com/BuilderIO/builder/blob/master/packages/react/README.md)